 They will also store food in hiding places known as caches.
 They usually have more than one cache, which they use to store meat and nuts when they are plentiful.
 Caches may either be placed in trees or on the ground.

-Crops are another food that they will eat, with corn and wheat making up a portion of their diet.
+Crops are another food they will eat, with corn and wheat making up a portion of their diet.
 This has led to many farmers seeing the crow as a pest.

 Nothing is off-limits to the crow, with spiders, snails, snakes, and even carrion in their diet.
 You can often see them feeding on roadkill and garbage.